carlomilanesi/rs-measures/docs/Tutorial.md

 The time spans 2 h and 120 min are equivalent.
 ```

-You cannot convert between units of measurement representing different physical or geometrical property:
+You cannot convert between units of measurement representing different physical or geometrical properties:
 ```rust
     let _ = Measure::<KiloMetre>::new(100.).convert::<Hour>(); // ILLEGAL
     let _ = Measure::<Mile>::new(100.).convert::<SquareMile>(); // ILLEGAL